Research and development

-Research and development (R&D or R+D), known in some countries as experiment and design, is the set of innovative activities undertaken by corporations or governments in developing new services or products.
+Research and development (R&D or R+D), aka Research and Technical (or Technological) Development (RTD), is the set of innovative activities undertaken by corporations, wealthy industrialists, or governments in developing new services or products.
 R&D constitutes the first stage of development of a potential new service or the production process.

-Although R&D activities may differ across businesses, the primary goal of an R&D department is to develop new products and services.
+Although R&D activities may differ across businesses, the primary goal of an R&D department is to develop new products and services to answer questions, solve problems, and drive innovation.

 R&D differs from the vast majority of corporate activities in that it is not intended to yield immediate profit, and generally carries greater risk and an uncertain return on investment.

 R&D is crucial for acquiring larger shares of the market through new products.
 R&D&I represents R&D with innovation.

 Background

 New product design and development is often a crucial factor in the survival of a company.
 In a global industrial landscape that is changing fast, firms must continually revise their design and range of products.
 This is necessary as well due to the fierce competition and the evolving preferences of consumers.
 Without an R&D program, a firm must rely on strategic alliances, acquisitions, and networks to tap into the innovations of others.

-A system driven by marketing is one that puts the customer needs first, and produces goods that are known to sell.
-Market research is carried out, which establishes the needs of consumers and the potential niche market of a new product.
-If the development is technology driven, R&D is directed toward developing products to meet the unmet needs.

-In general, research and development activities are conducted by specialised units or centres belonging to a company, or can be out-sourced to a contract research organisation, universities, or state agencies.
-In the context of commerce, "research and development" normally refers to future-oriented, longer-term activities in science or technology, using similar techniques to scientific research but directed toward desired outcomes and with broad forecasts of commercial yield.

-Statistics on organizations devoted to "R&D" may express the state of an industry, the degree of competition or the lure of progress.
-Some common measures include: budgets, numbers of patents or on rates of peer-reviewed publications.
-Bank ratios are one of the best measures, because they are continuously maintained, public and reflect risk.